Sreynaj/Sreynaj/README.md

  💫 About Me :
-- 🌱 I am learning: Python, C, C#, HTML, Java Script.
+- 🌱 I am learning: Python, C, C#, HTML,CSS,Java Script.
 - 👯 I’m looking for a mentor to help me in software engineering.
 - 📫 How to reach me: **kebsreynaj2@gmail.com**